Interested in visiting Iceland in May? Or trying to find a fantastic destination for your upcoming May vacation? Look no further!

 4. Vatnajökull National Park

-As you journey from the south coast to North Iceland, you’ll travel along the Vatnajökull National Park.
-It stretches this far covering nearly 15% of Iceland’s landmass.
+As you journey from the South Coast to North Iceland, you’ll travel along the Vatnajökull National Park.
+It stretches this far, covering nearly 15% of Iceland’s landmass.

 With such a diverse landscape, you’ll find plenty to enjoy inside this vast park.
 The protected area includes 10 volcanoes and a large ice cap.
 It’s no wonder it was named a UNESCO World Heritage Site in 2019.

 We recommend you visit the Skaftafell area in the south.
-Here you’ll find plenty of great hiking trails, with scenic valleys and mountains to explore.
+Here, you’ll find plenty of great hiking trails, with scenic valleys and mountains to explore.
 In Jökulsárgljúfur, in the north, don’t miss the glacial river canyon and the many majestic waterfalls.

-5. Snæfellsnes peninsula
+5. Snæfellsnes Peninsula

-This peninsula stretches 86 kilometers (55 miles) into the Atlantic Ocean from Iceland’s western coast.
+Snæfellsnes Peninsula stretches 86 kilometers (55 miles) into the Atlantic Ocean from Iceland’s western coast.

-It is also the location of the Snæfellsjökull National Park and its subglacial volcano.
+It’s also the location of the Snæfellsjökull National Park and its subglacial volcano.

-Points of attractions include:
+Points of attraction include:

 - Admiring the impressive Gerðuberg basalt cliffs